Common Garage Door Problems and Their Solutions

 Call a technician immediately.
 Garage door springs are not to be taken lightly and have the potential to cause severe injury to you and those in close proximity.

 Safety Reversal System Isn’t Working Properly

-Similar to the photoelectric backup systems, mandatory safety reversal systems cause garage doors to automatically reverse when coming into contact with an object or obstruction.
-The failure of these systems leave people and belonging, vulnerable to the force of a closed garage door.
+Similar to photoelectric backup systems, mandatory safety reversal systems cause garage doors to automatically reverse when coming into contact with an object or obstruction.
+A failure of these systems leaves people and belongings vulnerable to the force of a closing garage door.

 More of a preventive measure than a solution, it is important to do a monthly check on your safety reversal system.
-Simply place a piece of wood where your garage door meets the ground and close your door.
-If your garage door contacts the piece of wood and retracts, your sensor is working properly.
+Simply place a piece of wood where the garage door meets the ground and close the door.
+If the garage door touches the piece of wood and retracts, the sensor is working properly.
 If not, call a technician immediately.
-For more information, Feel free to call us!
+For more information, feel free to call us!